dfrdn/gulapa-law/content/lawyers/oscar-carlo-f-cajucom.md

     project.
   - Obtained an arbitral award in favor of a shipowner against the shipbuilder involving the construction of a Ro-Ro vessel worth almost PhP 150 Million.
-  - Representing the rehabilitation receiver of a distressed corporation against insurers in an arbitration involving a multi-Billion peso insurance claim for damage and loss to property caused by a major typhoon.
+  - Secured an acquittal for an aircraft mechanic in a falsification case involving the test flight report for an airlplane that fatally crashed while transporting a high government official in 2012.
   - Secured an acquittal for an entertainment writer in a libel suit filed by a world champion and renowned celebrity boxer.
-  - Secured an acquittal for an aircraft mechanic in a falsification case involving the test flight report for a airlplane that fatally crashed while transporting a high government official in 2012.
+  - Representing the rehabilitation receiver of a distressed corporation against insurers in an arbitration involving a multi-Billion peso insurance claim for damage and loss to property caused by a major typhoon.
 recognitions:
   - Recommended Lawyer in Dispute Resolution, The Legal500 (2022)
   - Finalist, Dispute Resolution Lawyer of the Year, Philippine Law Awards 2020